 Once couples decide what they want, it’s time to go shopping.

 They can follow Woronoff and Tarr’s lead and turn the whole thing over to a one-stop wedding planner like Spencer’s.
-Or they can go to a plugged-in wedding planner such as Gregory Goodman.

 The process can be simplified even more when couples choose an officiant to perform the ceremony who also is a wedding planner.
 An officiant/planner such as Cadieux can customize the affair.